openfoundry-ai/model_manager/README.md

 This is an example of how to list things you need to use the software and how to install them.
 * Python
 * An AWS account
-* Quota for AWS SageMaker instances (by default, you get 1 instance of ml.m5.xlarge for free)
+* Quota for AWS SageMaker instances (by default, you get 2 instances of ml.m5.xlarge for free)
 * Certain Hugging Face models (e.g. Llama2) require an access token ([hf docs](https://huggingface.co/docs/hub/en/models-gated#access-gated-models-as-a-user))